-Instant Pot Candied Yams are sweet, and seasoned with just the right amount of Holiday spices.
+Instant Pot Candied Yams - sweet potatoes are sweet, and seasoned with just the right amount of Holiday spices.
 And of course, they are topped with perfectly browned mini marshmallows (from the broiler, which is fast!).
-This year, make pressure cooker candied yams, and save some oven time!
+This year, make pressure cooker candied yams, and save some oven space!

 I have always looked forward to the candied yams at Thanksgiving.
 I love how sweet they are, and the toasty marshmallows on top just take them right to the moon for me!